luventa/vue-frontend-boilerplate/README.md

-# interbank-frontend-frame
+# vue-frontend-boilerpalte

 > Please use Nodejs > 9.x
-> Node version 10.14.2 is recommended
+> Node version > 10.x is recommended

-Frontend framewor for Interbank R&D Team
+Frontend boilerpalte for web and electron uses Webpack4 & Vue.js

 ### Set mirrors and repository